google/WebFundamentals/src/content/en/tools/workbox/v3/modules/workbox-routing.md

 Whenever a user goes to your site in the browser, the request for the page will be a navigation request and will be served the cached page '/single-page-app.html'.
-(Note: should have the page cached via `workbox-precaching` or through your own installation step).
+(Note: You should have the page cached via `workbox-precaching` or through your own installation step).

 By default this will respond to *all* navigation requests, if you want to